Quick Start¶

 │ └── SKILL.md

-Edit .ai-rulez/config.yaml to specify which tools to generate for:
+Edit .ai-rulez/config.toml to specify which tools to generate for:

 # Tools to generate configuration for